Reduce Reuse Recycle Logo

 Image Credit: CFVI/ReduceReuseRecycle.co.uk

-A few years ago, it is was very difficult to recycle Tetrapak cartons.
+A few years ago, it is was very difficult to recycle Tetrapak drinks cartons.
 Few councils collected them in their roadside collections and huge numbers went to landfll.

-Tetrapaks are made from 70 to 90% paperboard which is recyclable just like any other paper or card.
-The reason that Tetrapak cartons cannot be included with our normal paper recycling is the aluminium foil liner and polyethylene cap included with the carton.
+The reason that Tetrapak-type cartons cannot be included with our normal paper recycling is the aluminium foil liner and polyethylene cap included with the carton.

 For many years, before they could be included in kerbside collections or taken to local recycling centres, Tetrapak themselves did offer to recycle their packaging; however this did mean packing them up yourself and posting them (at your own expense).